rylarson/tao-chef-talk/index.md

 Note:
    * Production build environments are managed by another team and access is locked down
       * Difficult and expensive to troubleshoot problems that only appear on the build agents (not on dev boxes)
+   * The state of the build environments change over time.
+      * This can lead to different results on different build agents that can be hard to troubleshoot
+      * Also makes it impossible to reproduce an old build

 --page-break--